Skip to main content

 Flow:

-1. Check AUTHORIZE_CONDITION (if set)
+1. Check AUTHORIZE_PRE_ACTION_CONDITION (if set)

-2. Validate fee bounds compatibility
+2. Check fee bounds compatibility

 3. Store fees at authorization time (prevents protocol fee changes from breaking capture)